ISPS Field Experiments Initiative

 Application for funding

 To support efforts of faculty and graduate students conducting field experiments in the social sciences, and for related policy issues.
-By field experiments we mean fully-randomized research designs in which observations found in a naturalistic setting – voters, patients, welfare recipients, community organizations, government entities, and the like – are assigned to treatment and control conditions (see more here).
+By field experiments we mean fully-randomized research designs in which observations found in a naturalistic setting – voters, patients, welfare recipients, community organizations, government entities, and the like – are assigned to treatment and control conditions (see more about the Field Experiments Initiative here).

 ISPS invites proposals for important and well-crafted experiments of this sort.
 Proposals should be well-designed, innovative, and contribute to theory and/or methods.
 Projects should have both policy and scholarly relevance.